niftytushar/embarc-utils/README.md

 4. Data from the backup file will be transferred to the appropriate database

 ##TODO
-1. Update courier settings to use preferences table.
+1. Update courier settings to use preferences table
+2. Build GUI for Device Simulator
+3. Add domain and port options in Device Simulator